Pueblo

 accept Visa,

-bank, postal and personal checks.
-Shipping, handling, and
+personal checks.
+Shipping, handling, and insurance are included

 How